timothy-liew/portfolio_tim/content/portfolio/project-7.md

 #### Project Details

-As part of a skillshare course, I built a PowerBI dashboard that shows the total profits across time and products, with various filters that allow for drilling down.
+As part of a Skillshare course, I built a PowerBI dashboard that shows the total profits across time and products, with various filters that allow for drilling down.